Minimum Uncertainty Based Detection of Adversaries in Deep Neural Networks: Introduction

 Moreover, approaches relying on dropout units have shown promising performance in successfully detecting adversarial attacks, where other defense mechanisms fail \cite{carlini2017adversarial}.
 In particular, \cite{feinman2017detecting} utilizes randomness of dropout units during the test phase as a defense mechanism, and approximates the classification uncertainty by Monte Carlo (MC) estimation of the output variance.
 Based on the latter, images with high classification uncertainty are declared as adversarial.
 Recently, dropout defense has been generalized to non-uniform sampling \cite{dhillon2018stochastic}, where entries of the hidden-layers are randomly sampled, with probabilities proportional to the entry values.
 This heuristic sampling of units per layer is inspired by intuitive reasoning: activation units with large entries have more information and should be sampled more often~\cite{dhillon2018stochastic}.
-However, analytical understanding and connections with the Bayesian framework have not been investigated.
+However, analytical understanding has not been investigated.

 The goal here is to further expand the understanding of uncertainty estimation in DNNs, and thereby improve the detection of adversarial inputs.
 The premise is that inherent distance of the adversarial perturbation from the natural-image manifold will cause the overall network uncertainty to exceed that of the clean image, and thus successful detection can be obtained.